-Celebrity guests to drop by and meet Big Bird, Elmo, Grover, Oscar The Grouch, Abby Cadabby, Two-Headed Monster, Murray Monster and other Muppets include the likes of Adam Sandler, former First Lady Michelle Obama, Ryan Reynolds, Robin Williams, Liam Neeson, Peter Dinklage, Amy Adams, Zach Galifianakis, Lupita Nyong'o and Buzz Aldrin.
+Famous guests to drop by and meet Big Bird, Elmo, Grover, Oscar The Grouch, Abby Cadabby, Two-Headed Monster, Murray Monster, and other Muppets include the likes of Adam Sandler, former First Lady Michelle Obama, Ryan Reynolds, Robin Williams, Liam Neeson, Neil Patrick Harris, Emma Stone, David Beckham, and Buzz Aldrin.

-On the musical end of the spectrum, Sesame Street has hosted Destiny's Child ("New Way to Walk" shortened the degrees of separation between Beyonce and Bert & Ernie) plus Hamilton creator Lin-Manuel Miranda, Janelle Monae, Ray Charles, Stevie Wonder, Andrea Bocelli and Elvis Costello.
+On the musical end of the spectrum, Sesame Street has hosted Destiny's Child ("New Way to Walk" shortened the degrees of separation between Beyonce and Bert & Ernie) plus Hamilton creator Lin-Manuel Miranda, Janelle Monae, Ray Charles, Bruno Mars, and Andrea Bocelli.

-Read on to rediscover some of Sesame Street's best crossover moments with Nashville stars.
+Read on to rediscover some of Sesame Street's best crossover moments with Nashville celebs.

 Jennings' appearance on Sesame Street's big-screen debut Follow That Bird (1985) gets a lot of attention online, but did you know that Hoss also appeared on the PBS series?
-He reconnected with voice actor Caroll Spinney, who'd sung duets on the album Sesame Country with Glen Campbell, Crystal Gayle and Tanya Tucker, for a song about Big Bird's building blocks, "Wrong."
+He reconnected with voice actor Caroll Spinney, who'd sung duets on the album Sesame Country with Glen Campbell, Crystal Gayle, and Tanya Tucker, for a sing-along about Big Bird's building blocks, "Wrong."

 Cash dropped by Oscar's trash can to tell the story of a mean hombre named Nasty Dan.
 As the song title implies, Cash's leading man is Oscar's kind of guy.
 Wonder how non-Sesame Street Muppet Gonzo would've reacted to Cash's "Chicken in Black?"